 The urban area itself has historical buildings.
-To name a few, there’s: The Royal Wanaganui Opera House, the Sarjeant Gallery, the War Memorial Centre, Durie Hill Memorial Tower and the Bastia Hill Water Tower.
+To name a few, there’s The Royal Wanganui Opera House, the Sarjeant Gallery, the War Memorial Centre, Durie Hill Memorial Tower and the Bastia Hill Water Tower.
 Sit and people-watch in the city gardens too.

 If you have more time in Manawatu…

 - Visit Owlcatraz in Palmerston North.
-Ironically, the owls are not trapped in prison-like cages like the pun suggests.
-The centre has birds, farm animals, a historic jail and cave.
+Ironically, the owls are not trapped in prison-like cages as the pun suggests.
+The centre has birds, farm animals, a historic jail and cave

 - Head to the coast off Wanganui city to catch some “gnarly” surf breaks.

-- Stock up on supplies and update the contents of you backpack by shopping in the The Plaza Shopping Centre in Palmerston North.
+- Stock up on supplies and update the contents of your backpack by shopping in The Plaza Shopping Centre in Palmerston North

 - Go swimming by the waterfall at Ruahine Dress Circle Scenic Reserve.